 “Jump Start” to a Joyful School Year

-Enjoy the start of a new adventure this fall!
-And for good measure, “check out” these checklists to help you start the year with confidence:
+Enjoy the start of a new adventure!
+And for good measure, “check out” these checklists in the sidebar to help you start the year with confidence:

 By Vicki Bentley

 As a fellow homeschool mom, I know that it can be overwhelming when that big box of curriculum arrives and you suddenly aren’t sure that you are up to the task.
 It can be overwhelming when you can’t seem to find the right key to unlock learning in your child.
 It can be overwhelming when life broadsides your homeschool.
-Even as my homeschooling experience climbed into the double digits, I still always felt more confident and equipped for a new year when I read through the organized back-to-school checklists—so I’m including a few helpful links (see box); I hope these will help you feel less overwhelmed as you begin.
+Even as my homeschooling experience climbed into the double digits, I still always felt more confident and equipped for a new year when I read through the organized back-to-school checklists—so I’m including a few helpful links for you in this sidebar; I hope these will help you feel less overwhelmed as you begin.

 But what about the joy?